 Cockayne syndrome

-History of blood diseases, like sickle cell disease or leukemia
+History of blood diseases, such as sickle cell anemia, anemia, or leukemia

 History of yeast infection